NHQ/sortof/README.md

 This module returns several functions that sort/filter a list of objects by date string.
 This module uses [moment](http://momentjs.com/), so your date values can also be moment objects.

+Given a list of objects that have a date value, you can filter by dates occuring:
+* today
+* tomorrow
+* this week
+* next week
+* within a week (today + 1 week)
+* this month
+* next month
+* within a month (today + 1 month)
+* any range, given a start and end date

 This module works in Node.js and the browser, with Browserify.

 [![browser support](https://ci.testling.com/NHQ/sortof.png?duhhhhhh)](https://ci.testling.com/NHQ/sortof)